TERRORIST GROUPS

 MEMBERS

-Approximately 1,000 fighters as of 2022; recruits from minority ethnic groups in the Sahel
+Approximately 2,500 fighters; recruits from minority ethnic groups in the Sahel

 TACTICS AND TARGETS

-ISIS-Sahel conducts attacks using ambushes, armed assaults, mortar attacks, roadside bombs, vehicle-borne explosives, and suicide bombers.
-It also engages in kidnap-for-ransom operations and has killed at least one hostage, Canadian citizen Kirk Woodman.
+ISIS-Sahel conducts attacks using ambushes, armed assaults, mortars, roadside bombs, vehicle-borne explosives, and suicide bombers.
+It also engages in kidnap-for-ransom operations that target foreigners and locals and has killed at least one foreign hostage, Canadian citizen Kirk Woodman.
 ISIS-Sahel usually operates in mobile cells that sometimes join forces to conduct attacks.
 The group targets local security forces, civilians, government officials, humanitarian workers, and schools.
 Since 2019, the group has competed for resources and territory with Jama’at Nusrat al-Islam wal-Muslimin, an al-Qa‘ida–affiliated group that operates in the same area.

-The US State Department designated ISIS-Sahel as a foreign terrorist organization in May 2018.
+The US State Department designated ISIS-Sahel a foreign terrorist organization in May 2018.

 KEY LEADERS